-Maximum number of the M-PDCCH repetition cell-specific Rmax, paging.
+Maximum number of the MPDCCH repetition cell-specific Rmax, paging.

 CSS for RAR, SS for Msg3 retransmission and SS for Msg 4 transmission

 Set of {L, R} for these (c)SS per PRACH CE level are same

 CE-level specific set of {L,R} is determined by at least following.
 These are provided per PRACH CE level.